MrMaksimize/mrmaksimize.github.com/src/_posts/2015-07-18-greek_crisis.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tigaryz-1y4" frameborder="0" allowfullscreen></iframe>

 One of the more interesting comments he makes during the video is how for the past ten years the Greek government has been mis-reporting their financial situation.
 And when a new party would take over, they would make a really big fuss about how the previous administration was lying, only to continue the cycle themselves.
+(Remember -- just going off the video -- I haven't researched this too much).

-This may or may not be related, and perhaps this wasn't the core of the problem, but it is worth thinking about the role of the [lack of] government transparency in this situation.
+It is worth thinking a little about the role of [lack of] government transparency in this situation.
+This may or not be related, and may not be the core of the problem at all, but I'm willing to posit that it was a factor.

-If the government had to report all the numbers (and not just the shiny aggregate statistics) to the public and its partners in the EU, perhaps this situation could be avoided.
-And if that's the case, then the onus wouldn't have just been on the government, but rather the citizens and reporters as well -- to analyze this data *independently* and provide the analysis in a reproducible format.
+If it was the responsibility of the Greek Government to report all the numbers to the public fully, in terms of their budgeting, dept and deficit, I can't help but wonder if this situation could've been avoided.
+I'm guessing the Greek Gov would continually report aggregated statistics with no way to reproduce the results.
+In my opinion, the farther you get get from the raw data, the more room there is for mistakes and manipulation -- malicious or not.

+However, I'll also point out that government transparency is only half the game.
+The other part would've been on citizens, reporters, watchdog groups and other EU members to take this data, analyze it ***independently*** and provide the analysis in a reproducible format.
+This way it's not just data without the insights, but rather something actionable.

 Just thoughts and a rant.
+I read the Economist and I watch the news, but I'm no expert so don't listen to me.

 On a much lighter note, (at least as light as the Greek financial situation can be) here's another great video about the crisis, but this time with some rapping involved:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ObpSd9DVD9E" frameborder="0" allowfullscreen></iframe>
 <br>